beacon-biosignals/StableHashTraits.jl/docs/templates/index_template.md

 In particular, a keyword argument to `Transformer`, `hoist_type` can be set to true to use this faster code path.
 Functions that implement `StableHashTraits.hoist_type(::typeof(fn))` can return `true` to signal that they are safe when using this faster code path.
 This function is called to determine the default value of the keyword argument `hoist_type` of `Transformer`.

 The exact criteria for when this code path is unsafe are complex, and will be describe below, along with some examples.
-However, you can always safely use `hoist_type=true` when the following three criteria are met:
+However, you can always safely use `hoist_type=true` either when the function *always* returns the same type (e.g. it transforms all inputs into `String` values) OR when the following three criteria are met:

 1. The type that `transformer` dispatches on is concrete.
-2. The type that `transformer` dispatches on contains no abstract types: that is, array type and dict types have concrete eltypes and data types have concrete `fieldtypes`
+2. The type that `transformer` dispatches on contains no abstract types: that is, for any contained array type or dict types have, their eltypes are concrete and any contained data type has concrete `fieldtypes`.
 3. The function you pass to `Transformer` is type stable

 When set to true, `hoist_type=true` hashes the type of the pre-transformed object, prior to looping over the contents of the post-transformed object: its fields (for a data type) or the elements (for an array or dict type).
-Once the contents of the object are being looped over, the hashing of each type of the elements or fields are skipped.
+Once the contents of the object are being looped over, the hashing of each concrete-typed elements or fields are skipped.
 For example, when hashing an `Array{Int}` the `Int` will only be hashed once, not once for every element.

 When `hoist_type=false` (the default for most functions) the type of the return value from `transformer` is hashed alongside the transformed value.
 This can be a lot slower, but ensures the that no unexpected hash collisions will occur.